ishan-bhardwaj/notes/ML/Regression/Linear Regression.md

 - The SVD approach used by Scikit-Learn’s `LinearRegression` class is about $O(n^2)$.

 > [!WARNING]
 > Both the Normal equation and the SVD approach get very slow when the number of features grows large (e.g., 100,000).
-On the positive side, both are linear with regard to the number of instances in the training set (they are $O(m)$), so they handle large training sets efficiently, provided they can fit in memory.
+On the positive side, both are linear with regard to the number of instances in the training set (they are ${O(m)}$), so they handle large training sets efficiently, provided they can fit in memory.

 - Once you have trained your linear regression model, predictions are very fast - the computational complexity is linear with regard to both the number of instances you want to make predictions on and the number of features.